pabot420/easytask/README.md

 - Claim farm rewards
 - Start and manage farming sessions
 - Complete and claim rewards for tasks
-- Play all games only 32 second
+- AutoPlay all games only 32 second
 - Display progress and summary reports in the terminal

 ## Getting Started